Maxr1998/home-assistant-Android/README.md

 ## App signature

-Currently, the app is configured to be signed with my personal keys on my computer, but it will use debug keys if the signing config isn't found.
+The official releases are signed with my personal keys, but gradle will use debug keys if the signing config/keys aren't found.
-Depending on future maintainance, there will be different keys used for this.

 ## Contributing